 About me

-I am a postdoctoral researcher beginning work with Julien Tailleur, Frederic van Wijland, and Leticia Cugliandolo in January 2023.
+I am a postdoctoral researcher working with Julien Tailleur and Frederic van Wijland at the Université Paris Cité.
 My research interests include soft and active matter, molecular simulation, machine learning, and quantum computation.
-A common theme motivating much of my work is the study of how collective phenomena emerge out of individual dynamics, particularly in driven and living systems.
+A common theme motivating much of my work is the study of how collective phenomena emerge out of individual dynamics, particularly in active and living systems.

 I earned my PhD in chemical engineering from UC Berkeley, where I worked in the group of Kranthi Mandadapu.
 My PhD research focused on the statistical physics of transport phenomena in active matter; that is, systems made up of self-propelled particles.
 Before that, I worked at D. E. Shaw Research in New York City, using high-accuracy quantum chemistry calculations to train classical force fields, which in turn are used in molecular dynamics simulations of herculean size and duration.
 More details can be found in my CV.